How Industrial Companies Use Brand Story Videos to Build Trust

 What to Expect From a Brand Story Video

-It is a focused, well-produced video that answers three questions: who are you, what do you stand for, and why does it matter to your clients?
+It's a focused, well-produced video that answers three questions: who are you, what do you stand for, and why does it matter to your clients?

 For most industrial and manufacturing service companies, the process looks like this: